Comparison of AI generated floor plans versus professional architectural 3D rendering

 The Illusion of Speed: Where AI Floor Plans Fall Short

-Dimensional Precision: The 3-Inch Problem
+Dimensional Precision: The Three Inch Problem

 Building Code Compliance: The Invisible Architecture

-Material Reality: Why “Concrete Wall” Isn’t Enough
+Material Reality: Why “Concrete Wall” Is Not Enough

 The journey from sketch to certificate of occupancy involves dozens of stakeholders, each requiring different types of visual documentation.
 AI floor plan generators produce one thing: floor plans.
 Real estate development requires an entire visual ecosystem.